 It would be helpful if instructors included a full list of the semester’s readings and assignments in their syllabus so that any interruption in classes does not mean an interruption in what is expected of students.
 Instructors are encouraged to upload their syllabus to Blackboard; this process requires just a few clicks and a submit button.

 Find the Blackboard Emergency Guide here for basic instructions on logging into Blackboard, posting an announcement, and sending email.
-View the video Using Blackboard to Make Up Class Time for basic instruction on using Blackboard to post a reading and set up a Discussion Board.
+View the Faculty User Guide for basic instruction on using Blackboard to post a reading and set up a Discussion Board.